-The deionisation process is an advantage because it wastes less water and has a lower capital cost than Reverse Osmosis.
-Automatic ion Exchange processes can be configured in many different formats to achieve 50 microsiemen to 0.055 microsiemen in water purity. ( 0.02 to 18.2 megohm), reciprocal.
+The deionisation process is an advantage because it wastes less water and has a lower capital cost than reverse osmosis.
+As stated previously, automatic ion exchange processes can be configured in many different formats to achieve 50 µS/cm to 0.055 µS/cm in water purity (0.02 to 18.2 MΩ-cm reciprocal).

 Is Deionisation Right for You?